DennisGross/COOL-MC/README.md

 - [Storm Getting Started](https://www.stormchecker.org/getting-started.html)

 ## Example 1 (Frozen Lake)
-FrozenLake is a commonly used OpenAI Gym benchmark, where the agent has to reach the goal (frisbee) on a frozen lake.
+Frozen Lake is a commonly used OpenAI Gym benchmark, where the agent has to reach the goal (frisbee) on a frozen lake.
 The movement direction of the agent is uncertain and only depends in $33.33\%$ of the cases on the chosen direction.
 In $66.66\%$ of the cases, the movement is noisy.